CirclesUBI/circles-transfer/README.md

   },
 );

+// ... we are provided a transferValue: console.log(`Transfer value ${transferValue} will be equal to input value ${value}`);

+// ... we get something called the maxFlowValue which is either the same as transferValue (same as input value)
+// or maximum possible amount below value, if value is not possible. console.log(`Max flow value ${maxFlowValue} may be different from requested value ${transferValue}`);

-// ... we get the maximum possible value.
-If transfer value is smaller it will
+// If transfer value is smaller than actual maxFlow, maxFlow will be equal to value and not be an actual maximum.
-// be the same:
-console.log(`Can send max. ${maxFlowValue}`);

-// ... and finally the transfer steps: transferSteps.forEach(({ step, from, to, value, token }) => {
+// ... and the transfer steps will be provided: transferSteps.forEach(({ step, from, to, value, token }) => {
   console.log(`${step}.: Send ${value} of ${token} from ${from} to ${to}`);
 });

+// Note that: transfer steps are not included when the requested value is larger than the possible amount (MaxFlow)
+// ... but we always get the number of steps required for the value in maxFlowValue. console.log(`Max flow transfer of ${maxFlowValue} requires ${numberOfSteps} transfer steps to be completed.`);

+// To request the theoretically maximum transferable amount use a unrealistically high value as input.
+// You know it is the maximum if maxFlowValue < transferValue and transferSteps is an empty list.
 ```

 ## Development